GE Capital: Norway

 GE Money Bank Norge was a division of the Stockholm-based Swedish subsidiary GE Capital AB.
 It was a leading provider of consumer finance products in Norway with more than 300,000 clients and total lending of NOK 5 billion, second only to the major domestic bank DnB NOR.

 It was the second bank in Norway to offer US style credit cards with zero annual/monthly fee and including a grace period, after Bankia Bank ASA.
 In the eighteen months following the launch of GE MasterCard in June 2001, the market increased to more than 100,000 US style credit cards.
 Before these cards, Norwegian banks only offered annual fee cards or cards with no interest free grace period.

 In 2014, GE Capital sold its Scandinavian operations to Santander.

 Philippines

-GE Money, in an effort to expand its presence in Southeast Asia, acquired a majority stake in the now-defunct Keppel Bank Philippines which acquired what was formerly the Monte De Piedad Bank, the Philippines' first savings bank.
-The acquisition was finalized on December 20, 2005 after the Monetary Board of the Bangko Sentral ng Pilipinas approved the purchase on December 8, 2005.
-The bank was renamed GE Money Bank Philippines.
-GE Money Bank Philippines had 31 branches all over the Philippine archipelago.
-GE Money Bank Philippines was acquired by BDO Unibank in 2009.
+GE Money, in an effort to expand its presence in Southeast Asia, acquired a majority stake in the now-defunct Keppel Bank Philippines which acquired what was formerly the Banco Monte De Piedad, the Philippines' first savings bank (and second bank after the commercial bank Banco Español-Filipino), established under Spanish era.
+The acquisition was finalized on December 20, 2005 after the Monetary Board of the Bangko Sentral ng Pilipinas approved the purchase 12 days earlier.
+The bank was renamed GE Money Bank Philippines (GE Bank).
+It had 31 branches all over the Philippine archipelago and was ultimately acquired by BDO Unibank in 2009.